google/mesop/docs/guides/deployment.md

 cd mesop-hello-world
 ```

-> Note that you'll need to have an SSH key configured on Hugging Face.
+> Note: You'll need to have an SSH key configured on Hugging Face.
 See [https://huggingface.co/docs/hub/en/security-git-ssh](https://huggingface.co/docs/hub/en/security-git-ssh).

 ### Create main.py

-This is the same main.py file shown earlier, except we need to allow Hugging Face to
+This is the same `main.py` file shown earlier, except we need to allow Hugging Face to
 iframe our Mesop app.

 ```py title="main.py"